aganezov/fga/docs/readme.md

 3. **assembly** - this set of scripts deals with data, that contains information about assembled statistics, among genomes More on particular script usage and data format in [assembly section](#assembly)

-Each set is contained in a respectively named python package.
+Each set is located in a respectively named python package in ``src`` package.
 All scripts are written to be invoked as standalone command line tools.
 All scripts write to standard output, thus can be used as unix pipes sources.
   Some scripts can read from standard input only, if needed, thus can be used in any position in unix pipes.

 All scripts are written with support of python3.3+.
 Each script contains ``#! /usr/bin/env python3`` directive, thus can be invoked without using ``python3 script_name.py`` prefix.